kaans/mqtli/README.md

 All but the topic configuration can be given as a command line argument or environment variable.
 The topic configuration can only be specified in the config file because it would be too complex to specify in another way.

-> NOTE: The config file is not optional and must be specified.
-Also note that the program does nothing really useful
-> if not topics are specified or all specified topics are disabled.
+> NOTE: The program does not do anything really useful if no topics are specified or all specified topics are disabled.
+> It is fine to just use the command line arguments or environment variables to connect to the broker.
+> If you want to see subscribe to topics or publish messages, you need to configure them in the config file.

 ### CLI arguments and environment variables